chelseakomlo/rust_kata/README.md

   - Filter the consensus for r (router) lines.
   - Extract the router name from each line.
-  - For each router name, compare it to all of the other router names using (Damerau-)Levenshtein distance.
+  - For each router name, compare it to all of the other router names using (Damerau-)Levenshtein distance (or optionally for toy cases, the Hamming distance).
 For names which are < 3 distance, this is considered a match.
   - Return a `Vec<String>` (or another type, see the "Bonuses" section), where the `String`s are the matching router names.